pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 In the "Default quota size" field, enter the maximum number of people that can use the resource at the same time.
 For instance, if a tour guide can accommodate no more than 30 people at a time, enter `30`.

+If you want to assign resources to dates based on customer demand, you should check the box next to "Allow customers to book before resources are scheduled".
+If you want to assign resources to dates before selling any tickets for those dates, then you should leave it unchecked.

 Click the :btn-icon:fa3-plus: Add a new requirement: button.
 Select the "Resource type" that this necessary for this date.
 Under "Property values", check all values that are required for this type of date.